-We monitor and assess the effectiveness of the RTA's SMS processes to enable continuous improvement of the overall performance of the SMS.
-We established multiple processes to assess RTA's safety performance and facilitate continuous improvement.
-Through the continuous improvement process, we develop and carry out plans to identify safety deficiencies by:
+We monitor and assess the effectiveness of our SMS processes to enable continuous improvement of the overall performance of our SMS.
+We established multiple processes to assess our safety performance and facilitate continuous improvement.
+Through our continuous improvement process, we develop and carry out plans to identify safety deficiencies by: